Automaticity is the ability to do something without conscious thought.

 Sometimes just changing your expectations can take the frustration out of a situation.
 When things are difficult for your child, take a step back and consider what information might help him.
 Be patient.

 Think about taking a teenager out driving for the first time.
-If you neglect to tell him that the car will move without the accelerator being pressed or that the brake pedal needs only a light touch, you might have a bit of an uncomfortable ride—or worse!
+If you neglect to tell her that the car will move without the accelerator being pressed or that the brake pedal needs only a light touch, you might have a bit of an uncomfortable ride—or worse!

 Giving explicit, step-by-step instruction doesn’t always come naturally, but little tidbits of information help set up a student for success.
 An activity or subject can seem scary when those tidbits are missing!